dynamicslab/pysindy/README.rst

 Note that you will then need to re-stage any changes ``pre-commit`` made to your code.

+There are a number of SINDy variants and advanced functionality that would be great to implement in future releases:

+1. Bayesian SINDy, for instance that from Hirsh, Seth M., David A. Barajas-Solano, and J. Nathan Kutz.
+"Sparsifying Priors for Bayesian Uncertainty Quantification in Model Discovery." arXiv preprint arXiv:2107.02107 (2021).

+2. Tensor SINDy, using the methods in Gelß, Patrick, et al. "Multidimensional approximation of nonlinear dynamical systems."
+Journal of Computational and Nonlinear Dynamics 14.6 (2019).

+3. Stochastic SINDy, using the methods in Brückner, David B., Pierre Ronceray, and Chase P. Broedersz.
+"Inferring the dynamics of underdamped stochastic systems."
+Physical review letters 125.5 (2020): 058103.

+4. Integration of PySINDy with a Python model-predictive control (MPC) code.

+5. The PySINDy weak formulation is based on the work in Reinbold, Patrick AK, Daniel R. Gurevich, and Roman O. Grigoriev.
+"Using noisy or incomplete data to discover models of spatiotemporal dynamics."
+Physical Review E 101.1 (2020): 010203.
+It might be useful to additionally implement the weak formulation from Messenger, Daniel A., and David M. Bortz.
+"Weak SINDy for partial differential equations."
+Journal of Computational Physics (2021): 110525.
+The weak formulation in PySINDy is also fairly slow and computationally intensive, so finding ways to speed up the code would be great.

+6. The blended conditional gradients (BCG) algorithm for solving the constrained LASSO problem, Carderera, Alejandro, et al. "CINDy: Conditional gradient-based Identification of Non-linear Dynamics--Noise-robust recovery." arXiv preprint arXiv:2101.02630 (2021).

 Reporting issues or bugs
 ^^^^^^^^^^^^^^^^^^^^^^^^
 If you find a bug in the code or want to request a new feature, please open an issue.